nfourniol/patch_oracle/README.md

-# Patch oracle database server
+# Upgrade of database time zone using OPatch on oracle database server

 ## Objective
-This script is aimed to automate the application of patch on Linux oracle database servers.
-It makes you gain some time if you have several managed oracle database server that you need to patch.
+This script is aimed to automate the upgrade of database time zone using OPatch on oracle database server.
+It makes you gain some time if you have serveral managed oracle database server that you need to patch.

 ## How it works
 This script executes the linux and sqlplus commands needed to apply the patch.